 Community – The Power of Place

 KSS values the building of human relationships as much as the building of stone and steel.
 We are experts at building bonds between people and project, and client and community, ultimately believing that the essence of community is centered on place.
-To foster such community and to reflect its richness and diversity, we create thoughtful and vibrant places of education, culture and commerce for children and adults to learn and grow, work and succeed.
+To foster such community and to reflect its richness and diversity, we create thoughtful and vibrant places for learning, commerce, and community where people learn and grow, work and succeed.

 It is because we believe so fervently in the empowerment of environment that we continually strive to excel at weaving this sense of purpose and place together: learning environments that change size and shape to support collaboration and camaraderie, cultural spaces of mixed-use for neighbors of all ages to meet, dine, shop and socialize, workplace transformations that encourage grand thoughts and support great actions.

 It is through our thoughtfully crafted relationships between people and architecture that we believe a fabric of community can be woven, strengthened and broadened.
 A great place can not only bring a group of students, neighbors or co-workers together, but inspire it to do remarkable things.

 A master plan covers missions and goals, land use and open space, resources and facilities, circulation, recreation and implementation.
 It is flexible, versatile, and dynamic.
 Perhaps more importantly, a master plan must create a sense of purpose, clarity, and a way forward.
 It puts forth a vision that enhances the character of a community, a campus, or a building, while supporting its mission and strategic plan to produce great dividends for many years to come.

 As architects, we address planning at multiple scales creating design solutions that consider urban planning, financial requirements, aesthetics, program, developer, and user.
 This wholistic analysis informs our design solutions to maximize impact of the plan.
 We conduct extensive site analysis with the understanding of the immeasurable value the right site and orientation can bring to a project.